 Montana Mussel Response – Montana’s state response to invasive mussels

 Volunteer and spread the word about preventing introductions of aquatic invaders:

 - Contact the Flathead Lakers to volunteer for aquatic invasive species prevention and education projects.

-- Share information about the threat of aquatic invaders and how to prevent their spread with your friends and neighbors.
+- Share our Superhero video and other information about the threat of aquatic invaders with your friends and neighbors.